 Some feelings that a partner might experience during labor include, but are not limited to:

 Watching a woman give birth can be traumatic for the birth partner.
 He may be overwhelmed by seeing his partner gripped by pain.
 When negative emotions are not dealt with, they can have potential long-term effects on future pregnancies and births.
 Doulas encourage mothers to process their births because of the healing effects it has for the mother.
 Well, I suggest the partners also process what they experienced, even if the birth was one of great joy and excitement.

 One way to help with possibly avoiding some of these negative emotions that could have a harmful effect on labor is to hire a doula.
 It is not that she will guard you from it, but she can help guide you through situations that could cause some of these emotions.
 A doula is there to help both the mother and the partner, and there are instances where it means emotional help.
-A doula helps the parents to make sure they understand the birth process, that they are being heard by medical personel, to navigate through questions and concerns they have, and to help create as positive birth experience as possible.
+A doula helps the parents to make sure they understand the birth process, that they are being heard by medical personnel, to navigate through questions and concerns they have, and to help create as positive birth experience as possible.
 This includes being attentive to the partner also, without neglecting the mother of course.
 I have found, in my experience, that when the partner has support himself, he outshines the expectations (spoken and unspoken) that were placed on him.

-Deborah A. Allen is a mother or four (ages 14, 2 and 3-month-old twins), a doula and a wife of 15 years.
+Deborah is a mother or four (ages 14, 2 and 3-month-old twins), a doula and a wife of 15 years.
 Deborah is currently breastfeeding, co-sleeping and baby wearing her twins, as she did with her previous two children.
 She has worked at a not-for-profit pregnancy help center, started a local birth networking group and mentored other doulas throughout her career.
 Her ultimate goal is to attend medical school to work as an obstetrics and gynecological medical doctor.